 In some areas of Kenya, the security situation is hazardous, with specific parts of the country being extremely unsafe.
-It is advised to exercise increased caution Kenva due to terrorism, health issues, and crime.
-There is an overall moderate risk to personal safety and security because of terrorist attacks and violent crimes, such armed carjacking, as mugging, home invasion, kidnapping.
+It is advised to exercise increased caution in Kenya due to terrorism, health issues, and crime.
+There is an overall moderate risk to personal safety and security because of terrorist attacks and violent crimes, such as armed carjacking, mugging, home invasion, kidnapping.